ApteryxXYZ/Day-Log/README.md

 # About

-Day-Log-Savings is a simple read write logger spearated by day files and then categorized by month and year folders.
+Day-Log-Savings is a simple Node js logger that lets you log things in files separated by date and then categorized by month and year.

 Logs are saved as such: `logs/<year>/<month>/<day>.log` in the root directory, for example `logs/2020/09/30.log`;